bryanstern/bryanstern.github.io/_posts/2014-04-01-coinbase-android-security.md

 ## SSL Certificate Verfication
 Coinbase [wisely recommends](https://coinbase.com/docs/api/authentication#security) that all clients of their API should validate the SSL certificate presented to prevent MITM attacks.
 However, they fail to do this in their own Android applications.

-This opens up the possibility for someone to use SSL Pinning (installing an additional certificate authority on the Android device) to enable a MITM attack.
-This can be used to view their *client_id* and *client_secret*.
-It is very easy to install an additional certificate authority on a device.
-This is trivial to perform using a tool like [Charles Proxy](http://www.charlesproxy.com/).

-This also leaves the open the possibility of a spoofed SSL certificate being presented by the MITM.
+This leaves open the opportunity for a MITM to present a spoofed SSL certificate.
 A spoofed certificate could be a SSL Certificate with a valid signing chain whose root siging certificate authority is already installed on the device.
 For example, a certificate from Verisign instead of from DigiCert (Coinbase's actual certificate authority).
-This type of SSL attack first published by [Moxie Marlinspike](http://www.thoughtcrime.org/papers/null-prefix-attacks.pdf).
 In this case, no additional certificate authority would need to be installed on the victim's device.
+However, if the attacker has access to the device, it is very easy to install an additional certificate authority which the spoofed SSL certificate would have been signed by.

 ## API Key Security
 Coinbase has failed to adequately protect their application's API *client_id* and *client_secret*.
 They are published in the [source code on GitHub](https://github.com/coinbase/coinbase-android) and visible during the authentication process if a [man in the middle attack](http://en.wikipedia.org/wiki/Man-in-the-middle_attack) (MITM) is established, which I've outlined above.